CLICK HERE

 If you are in a different Kentucky County, CLICK HERE to find your sample ballot.

-GOOD NEWS: It appears that the two most important parts of the November 2024 election ballot (Amendment 1 and 2) are on the front of the Jessamine County ballot.
+BAD NEWS: I have already voted and the two most important parts of the November 2024 election ballot (Amendment 1 and 2) are on the BACK of the Jessamine County ballot.
+Don't miss filling those out.

 Click Here to see the wording of School Choice Amendment 2